gamesbook/protograf/docs/source/deck_command.rst

 have their own set of shapes that you would want to display.

-The ``Rectangle`` also has its *label* set to show the Card's *sequence* number i.e. the order in  which it is drawn (usually bottom-to-top and left-to-right), followed by its *column* and *row* number.
+The ``Rectangle`` also has its *label* set to show the Card's *sequence* number i.e. the order in  which it is drawn (usually top-to-bottom and left-to-right), followed by its *column* and *row* number.

 The script for all this is: